KappaJoy/Git-Tutorial2-2/README.md

 Hi!
 This is a try file.
 Thank you read.
 Have a nice day.

-I want play TOS.
-XDDDDD
+I want to play TOS.